Anatomy of an Accessible Document

 Accessible learning materials are vital to our students' and our institutions' success.
 Making a document accessible is more than just making it suitable for someone with a disability; it's a method of teaching that is advantageous to everyone.
 You'll see how the procedure can fit into your workflow after you have a better understanding of it.
 You could be surprised by how many common features already exist in your materials.

-Related tutorials and resources: Accessibility ChecklistHow to make a pdf accessible, Accessibility for Distance Education Resources
+Related tutorials and resources: Accessibility ChecklistHow to make a pdf accessible(link is external), Accessibility for Distance Education Resources

 An example of a properly formatted document